w-alkao/sql/projects/retail_sales_analysis/README.md

 The following SQL queries were developed to answer specific business questions:

-1. **Retrieve all columns for sales made on '2022-11-05**:
+1. **Retrieve all columns for sales made on '2022-11-05**
-Result:

 ![query_1](images/query_1.png)

-2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
+2. **Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**

 ![query_2](images/query_2.png)

-3. **Write a SQL query to calculate the total sales (total_sale) for each category.**:
+3. **Calculate the total sales (total_sale) for each category.**

 ![query_3](images/query_3.png)

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Find the average age of customers who purchased items from the 'Beauty' category.**

 ![query_4](images/query_4.png)

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Find all transactions where the total_sale is greater than 1000.**:

 ![query_5](images/query_5.png)

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Find the total number of transactions (transaction_id) made by each gender in each category.**

 ![query_6](images/query_6.png)

 7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year**: first result for:
+Find out best selling month in each year**

+subquery result

 ![query_7_1](images/query_71.png)

-second result:
+final result

 ![query_7_2](images/query_72.png)

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8. **Write a SQL query to find the top 5 customers based on the highest total sales**

 ![query_8](images/query_8.png)

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers who purchased items from each category.**

 ![query_9](images/query_9.png)

-10. **Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)**: result 1
+10. **Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)**

+Common Table Expression (CTE) result

 ![query_10_1](images/query_101.png)

-result 2:
+Final Result

 ![query_10_2](images/query_102.png)

 ## Findings